Lion’s Mane (Hou Tou Gu)

 Research indicates that lion’s mane can help lower blood sugar levels and improve nerve damage caused by chronic high levels of blood sugar.

-Lion’s mane has been shown to be effective for treating mild depression and anxiety.
+Lion’s mane has been found effective for treating mild depression and anxiety.
 It can help counter the irritability, forgetfulness, and poor concentration associated with stress or menopausal symptoms.
 It has been shown to improve mental clarity.

-Used topically, lion’s mane can be used to help heal wounds and repair the damage caused to nerve endings due to injury.
+Used topically, lion’s mane can help heal wounds and repair the damage caused to nerve endings due to injury.

 Lion’s mane has been shown to boost the immune response associated with the intestinal tract helping to protect the body from pathogens entering the gut through the mouth or nose.